rsheldiii/doom-keycap-hardware/README.md

 ## Doom Business Card

 I handed out quite a few of these during OpenSauce 2025!
-If you're one of those people and you're seeing this message, try back in a couple of days.
-The BOM in the kicad files for the keycap is _almost_, but not quite, the same as the business card; I also need to upload a stencil.
-Once I'm back home I'll do both!
+I've uploaded the stencil file (Doom Business Card-F_Paste.gtp) that you'll need fabbed if you want to use solder paste - which I highly recommend.
+Working on the BOM now

 ## Doom Keycap Kicad